yanyongyu/githubkit/docs/usage/getting-started/configuration.md

 # Configuration

-githubkit is highly configurable, you can change the default config by passing config options to `GitHub`:
+githubkit is highly configurable.
+You can customize its behavior by passing keyword arguments directly to the `GitHub` constructor:

 ```python
 from githubkit import GitHub